PhpCodeArcheology/PhpCodeArcheology/README.md

 Out of the box, PhpCodeArcheology scans your **src** dir and creates the report in *tmp/report*.

-To include oder exclude folders, define new php file extensions or other settings, use a [yaml configuration file](php-codearch-config-sample.yaml).
-Please name it *php-codearch-config.yaml* and put it into your project root.
+To customize scanning, such as including or excluding folders, defining new PHP file extensions, or other settings, create a `php-codearch-config.yaml` configuration file in your project root.
+Refer to this [sample configuration file](php-codearch-config-sample.yaml) for guidance.

 ## Documentation